Find answers below to common questions about how to work with CareSource.

-For more information, please visit the Referrals and Prior Authorizations section of the health partner manual.
+For more information, please visit the Referrals and Prior Authorizations section of the provider manual.

 What benefits does CareSource offer its members?

-- CareSource offers its members many extra benefits and support services, such as a 24/7 nurse advice line, free transportation to doctor appointments, case management, coupons for keeping prenatal and postpartum appointments for pregnant members and more.
-Visit our Prior Authorization page to see benefit limits on select services.
+- CareSource offers our members many extra benefits and support services, such as a 24/7 nurse advice line, care management, programs to encourage members to keep prenatal and postpartum appointments, and more.
+Visit our Covered Services grid (coming soon) to see benefit limits on select services.